Scaling ecommerce stores: Your passport to global expansion and localization

 Expanding your ecommerce presence to other parts of the world can be a substantial investment of time and resources.
 It can also involve some risk, so it’s essential to ensure that you have the right strategies and tools in place from the outset.

 Start by researching new markets and understanding the differences between your current customers and prospective audiences.
-When it comes to adapting your Shopify site to new markets, the right AI-powered tools will do much of this work for you.
+When it comes to adapting your ecommerce site to new markets, the right AI-powered tools will do much of this work for you.
 However, learning about the market will help you decide whether it’s a good expansion location and help you make effective product and marketing-related decisions.

 A graphic reminds readers to think local before they go global with icons representing key considerations, from local culture, language, and trends through sizing variations and conversions.